Thunder544/Super-Simple-Shell/README.md

 Then execute "./shell" and the shell prompt will appear.

+To clean up the files produced by the Makefile, type "make clean".

 ## Commands:
 The system supports all normally formatted linux system commands and can handle some malformed commands such as 'echo "hello" ;;;;;;' without error.